babylonhealth/ios-playbook/Cookbook/Technical-Documents/OutOffOfficeRequest.md

 ### Being remote

-For the majority of the engineers in the team, the office is our usual place of work.
-We are used to work next to our colleagues and is natural that we end up communicating more verbally.
-In the office everyone in your Squad is aware of where you are and what you are doing, so there is no need for us to keep notifying each other.
+For the majority of the engineers in the team, the office is the usual place of work.
+You usually sit next to your colleagues and everyone is usually aware of where you are and what you are doing.

 Working remotely requires a different mindset.
-We have to bear in mind that people in the office should still be aware of what is happening so you should:
+You have to bear in mind that people in the office should still be aware of what is happening so you should:
 - Notify in Slack when your working day starts, finishes and any time you are off during the day.
 This should be written in the iOS-underground and in your Squad's Slack channels
 - In addition to the iOS stand-up notes, you should communicate what are you planning to do during the day in your Squad's stand-up if you have one or in your Squad's Slack channel.